 Employers should take the following steps:

-- If using online training, determine who will answer questions submitted by users.
-[Users of Clear Law’s online sexual harassment training can ask questions and have those questions answered within two business days by Clear Law or a client official.]
+Employees and supervisors who take Clear Law Institute’s online sexual harassment training can ask questions and have those questions answered within one business day by Clear Law Institute’s compliance team.

 Where can I learn more?

 Clear Law Institute ensures our online training is legally accurate and up-to-date by regularly monitoring federal and state laws and making necessary training modifications.
 Clear Law Institute’s online course Positive Workplace is used by more than 1,000 employers across the nation, including several Fortune 500 companies.
 Learn more about Positive Workplace and view a FREE Course Demo.